No Surrender (2014)

-The 2014 No Surrender (also known as Impact Wrestling: No Surrender) was a professional wrestling event produced by Total Nonstop Action Wrestling (TNA).
-It took place on August 7, 2014 at the Grand Ballroom in Midtown Manhattan, New York City.
+The 2014 No Surrender (also known as Impact Wrestling: No Surrender) was a professional wrestling television special produced by Total Nonstop Action Wrestling (TNA).
+It took place on August 7, 2014 at the Manhattan Center Grand Ballroom in Midtown Manhattan, New York City, New York.
 It was the tenth event under the No Surrender chronology.
 It aired as a special edition of TNA's weekly broadcast of Impact Wrestling on September 17, 2014.

 Six professional wrestling matches were contested at the event.
 In the main event, Lashley successfully defended the TNA World Heavyweight Championship against Bobby Roode.
 In prominent matches on the undercard, The Wolves (Davey Richards and Eddie Edwards) defended the World Tag Team Championship against The Hardys (Jeff Hardy and Matt Hardy) and Team 3D (Bully Ray and Devon) in a ladder match and Samoa Joe defended the X Division Championship against Homicide.